Nouman13388/nexcall-hrms/docs/decisions-log.md

 constant is the one place that assumption would need to become per-employee instead of global.

+## Bug: custom domain migration broke login — `SITE_URL` (Better Auth `baseURL`) wasn't updated

+**What happened:** Cloudflare was pointed at a custom domain (`hrms.nexcalltech.com`) instead of the `*.workers.dev` URL.
+Login on the new domain failed with a `403` and `"Invalid origin"` on `POST /api/auth/sign-in/email`; the old `*.workers.dev` URL kept logging in fine.
+Nothing else broke — Convex and Slack are origin-agnostic, so this was specific to Better Auth.

+**Root cause:** Better Auth's `baseURL` is set from the Convex env var `SITE_URL` ([convex/auth.ts](../convex/auth.ts)), and with no `trustedOrigins` configured, Better Auth only trusts requests whose `Origin` header matches `baseURL`. `SITE_URL` still held the old `*.workers.dev` URL after the domain switch — nobody updates a Convex env var by pointing a DNS record, they're two unrelated systems — so requests from the new origin were rejected outright, while the stale-but-still-valid old origin kept working, making it look domain-specific/confusing rather than "one var is stale."

+**Fix / takeaway:** `SITE_URL` was updated to `https://hrms.nexcalltech.com`
+(the custom domain is now the only trusted origin — the old `*.workers.dev` URL will now fail login the same way, which is expected, not a regression).
+**Any future domain change (custom domain added, apex vs. `www`, staging subdomain, etc.) must update `SITE_URL` in Convex's prod env in the same step** — a DNS/Cloudflare-side domain change and a Convex env var are independent systems with no automatic sync between them.
+If multiple domains ever need to log in simultaneously (a transition period, a staging alias), that needs `trustedOrigins: [...]` added to the `betterAuth(...)` config in `convex/auth.ts`, not just a `SITE_URL` swap.

 ## Bug: reinstalling the Slack app rotates `SLACK_BOT_TOKEN`, breaking every Slack API call until it's re-synced

 **What happened:** Reinstalling the Slack app to the workspace — for a